DamienBlanco/Valheim-on-AWS/README.md

 To connect to your instance you can either use a GUI SSH tool like PuTTY or connect using the AWS console.
 To connect using the AWS console select your server and connect at the top right.
 Choose "EC2 Instance Connect".
 The default username for the linux server, ubuntu, should already be filled in.
 Click connect and you will be in!

 The last task for Part 1 is to update linux.
-Copy the command or type it, without quotes, "sudo apt update" and paste it into the console by right-clicking and selecting paste (or just right clicking using PuTTY).
-Then, "sudo apt upgrade".
+Enter the following commands into the CLI (you can paste them by right clicking and selecting paste, or just right clicking if you're using puTTY

+- sudo apt update
+- sudo apt upgrade

 Read the output and accept the update.
 You should get a final output and then you're finished with Part 1!
 Next, we'll be installing Valheim and configuring it to run.

 ## Part 2: Setting up your Valheim Server